esnunes/valida/README.md

 # Valida

-Valida - Lightweight sanitizer and validator library for Node.js.
+Valida - A lightweight sanitizer and validator library for Node.js.